Matt1nAHat/GalaxyClassification-PHYS449/README.md

 python main.py -ANN
 ```

-To preprocess a list of objects to use for the models (fetch the features and perform PCA):
+To preprocess a list of objects to use for the models (i.e. fetch the features and perform PCA):
 ```sh
 python main.py -PROCESS --OBJ_LIST "test.csv"
 ```